abaya7721/JavaConsoleAppInventoryManager/README.md

 The Menu Options enum is used in a while loop and switch to make the app code more human readable and simplifies options available for the switch during interaction.

 ### MainApp
-Runs the SpringBoot main method which itself runs the method handling app interaction through the console. run()
+Runs the SpringBoot main method which itself runs the method handling app interaction through the console.
-Method handles the app flow based on inputs using a while loop.
+The run() method handles the app flow based on inputs using a while loop.
 The enum MenuOptions determines which option is selected through Console input and action is determined by a switch and case going to specified method and subsequent actions.

 ## Model